AbderraoufLalla/PlanarCoils_MutualInductance/README.md

-# PlanarCoils_MutualInductance
-Calculates and plots the inductance of a multi-layer coil using Biot-Savart law for self and mutual inductance.
-The script visualizes how inductance varies with the number of layers based on coil dimensions and spacing.
-# Multi-Layer Coil Inductance Calculator
+# Multi-Layer Coil Inductance Calculator (Developed from Biot-Savart Law)

 This Python script calculates and visualizes the inductance of a multi-layer coil using the Biot-Savart law to compute both self and mutual inductance.
 It allows you to determine how the inductance changes with the number of layers based on coil dimensions and spacing.